PeMikj/clicker/README.md

 - **nginx/**: Includes Nginx configuration and setup.
 - **docker-compose.yml**: Defines and manages the Docker services for the entire application.

+# Project Name

+## Overview

+This project consists of a backend built with FastAPI and a frontend built with React.
+Both services are containerized using Docker and managed with Docker Compose.

+## Prerequisites

+- Docker
+- Docker Compose

+## Setup

+git clone <repository-url>
+cd <repository-directory>

+docker-compose up -d --build

+Frontend: Open your browser and navigate to http://localhost:3000.
+Backend: Open your browser and navigate to http://localhost:8000.

 ### Sprint Plan

 **Duration**: 1 Week